Are Branded Backlinks Worth It? What Google’s Policy Says

 The mechanism is straightforward: journalists working on a story post a request describing the expertise or perspective they need.
 Anyone with genuine relevant expertise can respond with a quote, data point, or insight.
 When a journalist uses your response, you typically receive attribution that includes your name, title, company, and often a link back to your site, all earned through providing genuinely useful information rather than through payment.

-The success rate for any individual pitch is generally low, since journalists receive many responses for each request, but the response that does get used typically appears on a genuinely high-authority, relevant publication, exactly the kind of placement that delivers the most durable SEO and brand value covered earlier in this guide.
+The success rate for any individual pitch is generally low, since journalists receive many responses for each request, but the response that does get used typically appears on a genuinely high-authority, relevant publication, exactly the kind of placement that delivers the most durable SEO and brand value.
 Responding promptly, providing a specific and quotable answer rather than generic marketing language, and including your actual credentials all improve the odds of being selected.

 Editorial standards, disclosure, and search guidelines